albertoruiz/easyVision/projects/help/examples.md

 **crosscorr**: image matching of user-selected regions in live video using cross-correlation.

+**otsu**:  illustration of Otsu's method for automatic thresholding.

 **trail**: "ghost" effect using arrow notation and recursive do.

 **twist**: linear color transformation.